ByPurify has researched everything you would want to know about air purifiers.

-ByPurify has researched everything you would want to know about Vacuums.
+ByPurify has researched everything you would want to know about vacuums cleaners.

-It’s vital to know when to use an air purifier, as the air we breathe has a significant impact on our quality of life.
-The air in our homes can be even more important, as this is where we spend the most time.
+It's vital to know when to use an air purifier, as the air I breathe has a significant impact on my quality of life.
+The air in my homes can be even more important, as this is where I spend the most time.

 An air purifier can help to remove allergens, odors, and other irritants from the environment.
 This article will discuss when it's appropriate to use an air purifier and how they work to improve your home's indoor air quality.